aogriffiths/matrix-from-vector/docs/generated/api/matrix-scan.matrix.getallpositions.md

 ## Matrix.getAllPositions() method

-Return all value positions with the `x,y` coordinates in the matrix and thier `n` possition in the vector
+Return all value positions with the `x,y` coordinates in the matrix and thier `n` possition in the array

 <b>Signature:</b>